I think quite a few people are using ido-mode

 the rest is ignored in that case.
 I use this construct for all packages that

-are not necessarily available everywhere I use my .emacs; thus, they will
+are not necessarily available everywhere I use my .emacs

 simply be ignored and not cause startup errors.